 This page was reviewed under our medical and editorial policy by

-Bradford Tan, MD, Chair, Department of Pathology and Laboratory Medicine, City of Hope Atlanta, Chicago and Phoenix.
+Bradford Tan, MD, Chair, Department of Pathology and Laboratory Medicine, City of Hope Atlanta, Chicago and Phoenix

 This page was reviewed on November 15, 2021.

-For women already diagnosed with ovarian cancer, the test may be used to monitor treatment over time.
+For women diagnosed with ovarian cancer, the test may be used to monitor treatment over time.
 Regular testing of CA-125 levels may indicate whether treatment is working successfully.

-If your care team suspects ovarian cancer, this test may be used to check for elevated CA-125 levels.
+If the care team suspects ovarian cancer, this test may be used to check for elevated CA-125 levels.
 However, the CA-125 test is most reliable in postmenopausal women who have a mass.
 It isn’t recommended as a general screening tool for women at average risk.

 CA-125 levels in the body are measured by units per millimeter (U/mL).